Organizing your pantry Part 2: creating zones

 Zones = Categories

 No more searching multiple shelves or cabinets for the foods that go together.
+When you store like or foods that go together, you create a zone.

 Breakfast foods